gautam-balamurali/is-your-birthday-a-prime-number_cli-app/README.md

 # is-your-birthday-a-prime-number_cli-app

 A CLI app to find if your birthday is a prime number.
+Enter birthday in dd/mm format.
+Input validation is handled.

 # Snapshots